CANADIAN EXPERIENCE CLASS (cec)

 - 30 hours/week for 12 months at more than one job = 1 year full time (1,560 hours)

-- If you your experience doesn’t meet the duty and job description requirements set in the NOC, IRCC may not accept your application.
+- If your experience doesn’t meet the duty and job description requirements set in the NOC, IRCC may not accept your application.

 Please note Immigration, Refugees and Citizenship Canada (IRCC) require that applicants submit government application processing fees for most of applications.